 There is good news!
 The gospel works in our hearts, transforming us into the husbands and wives God desires us to be.
 We have been given a guide in the Word that reveals God’s design apart from the effects of the fall.
 His power enables…

-- harsh and passive men to become loving, godly leaders.
+- a harsh and passive man become a loving, godly spiritual leader.

-- controlling, manipulative women to become gentle and respectful.
+- a controlling, manipulative woman become gentle and respectful.